BECOME A MENTOR

 - Pursue the objectives and activities of the mentorship program

-- Apply themselves to their professional activities in their workplace
+- Apply themselves to their teaching activities in their workplace

 - Develop their ability to work independently